raganwald/presentations/javascript-combinators-six.md

 ---

-## Partial Application (again)

-# Partial application decomposes a function from the outside-in
+## partial application decomposes a function from the outside-in

 ```javascript
 let pluck = (collection, property) =>